 Frederick Distinguished Visiting Professor of Ethics, 2015

-CLAUDIA MILLS (PhD, Princeton, 1991) joined DePauw as the Robert and Carolyn Frederick Distinguished Visiting Professor of Ethics for the 2011-2013 academic year and returned to the Institute during the spring of 2015.
+CLAUDIA MILLS (PhD, Princeton, 1991) first joined DePauw as the Robert and Carolyn Frederick Distinguished Visiting Professor of Ethics for the 2011-2013 academic year and returned to the Institute during the spring of 2015.
 She also served as an Associate Professor of Philosophy at DePauw.
 Dr. Mills joined the faculty of the University of Colorado Philosophy Department in 1992.
 Before that, her checkered past included working in children’s book publishing at Scholastic in New York City, earning a master’s degree in library science (specializing in the study of children’s literature), and spending a decade as editor and director of publications at the Institute for Philosophy and Public Policy at the University of Maryland.
 There she wrote articles on topics ranging from nuclear deterrence, the regulation of air pollution, the preservation of endangered species, and the political uses of food, to racist and sexist humor, children’s television, privacy in the computer age, and her most popular essay, “Why Life Is Disappointing.”